sombek/home-recipes/docs/tahini-sauce.md

 - 1/2 cup of tahini
   - ![img_13.png](img_13.png ':size=150')
 - juice of 1 lemon
+  - Use vinegar if not available
+    - if white vinegar, use 1/4 cup
+    - if apple cider vinegar, use 1/2 cup
+    - if black vinegar, use 1/4 cup
 - 1/4 cup of mayonnaise
 - 1/4 cup of greek yogurt
 - 2 tbsp water